February 20, 2017

 The U.S. company AquaBounty has genetically engineered (GE, also called genetically modified or GM) Atlantic salmon.
 The company claims its “AquAdvantage” salmon grow to market-size twice as fast as other farmed salmon.
 That’s because the Atlantic salmon are engineered with a growth hormone gene from Chinook salmon and genetic material from ocean pout (an eel-like creature).

 AquaBounty wants to produce all the GE Atlantic salmon eggs on Prince Edward Island, ship them to Panama to grow out and then ship the processed fish to the US consumer market.
 This is only the first part of the company's plan - the plan they are seeking approval for now - they say they want to grow the fish in North America, Chile and other countries, in the future and the company has approval to grow the fish in Canada.

 The GM Salmon is from Canada

-Prince Edward Island, Canada is now home to the world's first GM fish-egg production factory.
+Prince Edward Island, Canada is now home to the world's first GM fish and/or fish-egg production factory.
 In November 2013, Environment Canada announced its decision to allow production of the GM fish eggs and fish, anywhere in Canada.
-The company has a research facility at Bay Fortune in Prince Edward Island which it will turn into a fish-egg factory if the U.S. and Panama also approve the fish.
+The company has a research facility at Bay Fortune in Prince Edward Island which it is turning into a fish-egg factory and it is now proposing to expand to a second PEI facility.

 No One Wants GM Fish